LLXR/LumineOld/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database.

-Originally a SaitamaRobot fork, AstrakoBot evolved further and was built to be more robust.
+Originally a AstrakoBot fork, Lumine evolved further and was built to be more robust.

 * Bot link:  <a href="https://t.me/AstrakoBot" alt="AstrakoBot"> <img src="https://img.shields.io/badge/%F0%9F%A4%96%20-AstrakoBot-blue" /> </a>